 Fees for textbooks and other instructional materials are waived for students who meet the eligibility criteria for a fee waiver as described in the district policy.
 The Superintendent shall ensure that applications for fee waivers are widely available and distributed according to State law and ISBE rule and that provisions for assisting parents/guardians in completing the application are available.
 The Superintendent or designee shall establish a process for determining a student's eligibility for a waiver of fees in accordance with State law requirements.
+BOE Policy 4:140

-TRANSPORTATION:
+Transportation:

-The District shall provide free transportation for any student in the District who resides: (1) at a distance of one and one-half miles or more from his or her assigned school, unless the Board of Education has certified to the Illinois State Board of Education that adequate public transportation is available, or (2) within one and one-half miles from his or her assigned school where walking to school or to a pick-up point or bus stop would constitute a serious hazard due to vehicular traffic or rail crossing, and adequate public transportation is not available.
+The District shall provide free transportation for any student in the District who resides: (1) at a distance of one and one-half miles or more from his or her assigned school, unless the Board of Education has certified to the Illinois State Board of Education that adequate public transportation is available, or (2) within one and one-half miles from his or her assigned school where walking to school or to a pick-up point or bus stop would constitute a serious hazard due to vehicular traffic or rail crossing, a course or pattern of criminal activity, and adequate public transportation is not available.

 Bus schedules and routes shall be determined by the bus company and Business Manager and shall be altered only with the Business Manager's approval and direction.
 In setting the routes, the pick-up and discharge points will be as safe for students as possible.
 No school employee may transport students in school or private vehicles unless authorized by the administration.
 Every vehicle regularly used for the transportation of students must pass safety inspections in accordance with State law and Illinois Department of Transportation regulations.
+BOE Policy 4:110